-TABLE 3

-Comparison of FF, SKF and PNP algorithms.
+Table 3 Comparison $of\ FF,$ SKF and PNP algorithms.

-824 ties on different parallel architectures ranging from shared memory multi-core central processing units (CPUs) and general purpose graphics processing unit (GPGPUs) 825 to distributed computing.
-A potential approach, suitable for shared memory, is to 826 independently build the discretization from several seed nodes.
-The bottleneck in 827 such an approach is the manipulation of global kd-tree search structure, especially 828 829 on GPGPUS.
+algorithm to (parametric) surfaces, again with desired O(N) time complexity irrespective of the surface.
+The third direction is to investigate parallelization opportunities on different parallel architectures ranging from shared memory multi-core central processing units (CPUs) and general purpose graphics processing units (GPGPUs) to distributed computing.
+A potential approach, suitable for shared memory, is to independently build the discretization from several seed nodes.
+The bottleneck in such an approach is the manipulation of global kd-tree search structure, especially on GPGPUS.
 Alternative simpler search structures, such as spatial grids, could be used instead, as is common practice in computer graphics community.
-Second option, 830 also suitable for distributed computing, is via domain decomposition, where main 831 problems arise in load balancing and appropriate partitioning of the complex higher 832 dimensional domains.
-833
+Second option, also suitable for distributed computing, is via domain decomposition, where main problems arise in load balancing and appropriate partitioning of the complex higher dimensional domains.